 As yet, there is little regulation of the field of artificial intelligence in Canada.
-That may soon change under the proposed Canadian Artificial Intelligence and Data Act (AIDA)199 which is before Parliament at the time of writing, but the Act will not apply to all artificial intelligence systems and the extent of the regulatory standards that will be contained in regulations under the Act remains to be seen.
-The Act will require any "person responsible" for a "high-impact system" (yet to be defined in regulations) to establish measures in accordance with the regulations to identify, assess, and mitigate risks of harm or biased output that could result from the use of the system.200
+That may change under the proposed Canadian Artificial Intelligence and Data Act ("AIDA")221 which is before Parliament at the time of writing.
+As introduced, AIDA took the form of a framework statute that would leave much detail to future regulations and would only apply to some artificial intelligence systems.
+It would require a a "person responsible" for an artificial intelligence system to assess whether it is a "high-impact system" as defined in regulations.
+If so, the person responsible would then be required to establish various measures in accordance with the regulations to identify, assess, and mitigate risks of harm or biased output that could result from the use of the system.222

-A Companion Document to AIDA issued by the Government of Canada explains the general policy underlying the Act.
-It indicates the public will be consulted on the content of regulations before and after they are drafted, but lists factors that will likely find their way into the regulations for determining whether a system would qualify as "high-impact," and outlines the requirements for a high-impact system.201 The requirements outlined in the AIDA Companion Document for high-impact systems align generally with the themes found in recent policy framework documents for artificial intelligence issued by other countries: human oversight and monitoring, transparency, fairness and equity, safety, accountability, validity (performing consistently with intended objectives) and robustness (stability and resilience in a variety of circumstances.)202
+Shortly after the bill containing AIDA was introduced, the Government of Canada issued a Companion Document explaining the policy behind the legislation and listing factors that could be applied to determine whether a system would qualify as "high-impact."223 The requirements outlined in the AIDA Companion Document for high-impact systems align generally with the themes found in recent policy framework documents for artificial intelligence issued by other countries: human oversight and monitoring, transparency, fairness and equity, safety, accountability, validity (performing consistently with intended objectives) and robustness (stability and resilience in a variety of circumstances.)224